theimowski/SAFE-TodoMVC-workshop/README.md

 There's a `todos.http` file in the repository that shows what HTTP calls we should be able to make to our server.
 The "REST Client" extension for VS Code integrates with this file.
 Alternatively you can use any other HTTP client of your preference (Postman etc.)

-#### Rainbow Brackets extensions
+#### Rainbow Brackets

-This is another VS Code extension that helps when working with Fable and React - it will colour corresponding opening and close brackets, making it easier to keep track of brackets depth.
+This is another VS Code extension that helps when working with Fable and React - it will colour corresponding opening and closing brackets, making it easier to keep track of bracket nesting level.

 ## Get the app running

 If you choose to install prerequisites locally:

-1. Open terminal of your choice
+1. Open repository directory in VS Code
-1. Change working directory to repository root
+1. Open VS Code terminal
 1. Invoke `fake build --target run`
 1. After a short delay, http://localhost:8080/ should open in your browser automatically